Kingdom Community Bank is a not-for-profit financial institution dedicated to serving the needs of its members.

 - An affordable way to borrow.

-- Life insurance on savings and loans at no extra cost.
+- Death benefit on loans and savings at no extra cost.

 - Profits returned to members in the form of an annual dividend.